 More specifically, know your trade agreements and import/export fees.
 International trade agreements influence which goods are subject to which fees when shipped between any two locations under the agreement.
 You should know source and designation locations, sector or type of good, and the applicable fees or taxes to be applied.

-Miscalculating or ignoring these fees can have a significant impact on your profitability.
+Miscalculating or ignoring these expenses involved can have a significant impact on your profitability.
 This is particularly a challenge for retail sector companies with tight margins – keep up to date with trade agreements as they are renegotiated over time to avoid any unpleasant surprises.

 Shop around for transfer services